aishwaryaSah/aishwaryaSah-covid-data-website/README.md

-The repo is using data from https://disease.sh/ and using a React based UI to visually show it.
+The repo is using data from https://disease.sh/ and https://github.com/amodm/api-covid19-in to visually show the COVID Details in React based UI screens.